shiimizu/ComfyUI_smZNodes/README.md

 </div>

 The `Settings` node is a dynamic node functioning similar to the Reroute node and is used to fine-tune results during sampling or tokenization.
-The inputs can be replaced with another input type even after it's been connected. `CLIP` inputs only applies settings to CLIP Text Encode++.
+The inputs can be replaced with another input type even after it's been connected. `CLIP` inputs only apply settings to CLIP Text Encode++.
 Settings apply locally based on its links just like nodes that do model patches.
 I made this node to explore the various settings found in `stable-diffusion-webui`.

 This node can change whenever it is updated, so you may have to **recreate** it to prevent issues.
 Settings can be overridden by using another `Settings` node somewhere past a previous one.
 Right click the node for the `Hide/show all descriptions` menu option.